endkarn/endkarn/README.md

 	- Monitoring platform of systems with ELK stack support part of performance testing to identify service failure.
 	- Created automation test suits for the system and facilitate working process to Test Driven Development.
 	- Internal financial services with Golang and MongoDB.
+	- Analysts, design, and implement Automation Regression Test Suite for make microservices can be self test in any developer’s machines
+	- Analysts, design, and implement API Test, Integration Test and Contract Test for mobile banking microservices

+	### Training Experience
+	- Assist teach and share experience in Agile Software Development Workshop class
+	- Assist teach and share experience in Continuous Integration and Continuous Delivery with Jenkins class
+	- Assist teach and share experience in Software Testing Workshop at Khon Kaen University
+	- Assist teach and observe in Elasticsearch (ELK Stack) workshop

 ---
 Backend Developer (Jul 2018–Mar 2019)